FluxML/Flux.jl/docs/src/training/training.md

 ```

 This loop can also be written using the function [`train!`](@ref Flux.Train.train!),
-but it's helpful to undersand the pieces first:
+but it's helpful to understand the pieces first:

 ```julia
 train!(model, train_set, opt_state) do m, x, y